Selecting a Core Vehicle

 Interior

 The beauty of the Series IIA interior is derived from the simplicity of its design.
 The iconic all-metal dash is universally revered by Land Rover enthusiasts, as is the banjo steering wheel and ‘Elephant Hide’ seat upholstery.
 All body panels are painted to the same standards inside as they are outside.
-Just sitting in a restored Series IIA provides a stark counterpoint to today’s unstimulating car interiors; you are surrounded by aluminum, galvanized steel and aircraft rivets without a single piece of plastic trim to offend the eye.
+Just sitting in a restored Series IIA provides a stark counterpoint to today’s unstimulating car interiors; you are surrounded by aluminum, galvanized steel, and aircraft rivets without a single piece of plastic trim to offend the eye.
 Defender shoulder harness seat belts are installed using a seat belt bar to locate their anchor point in the proper location.
-Retractable lap belts are installed in the back for the safety and convenience of your passengers.
+Lap belts are installed in the back for the safety and convenience of your passengers.

 Project Completion

 It is now time to turn the key and fire up the engine.
 Hearing the rebuilt engine come to life is always exciting!
-Before taking it out for its first test drive, we will thoroughly inspect the Land Rover following our extensive pretest drive check list.
-We will put 200 test drive miles on the vehicle to ensure that everything is working properly.
+Before taking it out for its first test drive, we will thoroughly inspect the Land Rover following our extensive pretest drive checklist.
+We will put 300 test drive miles on the vehicle to ensure that everything is working properly.
 The newly restored Land Rover is now ready to be shipped to your home!
-You will receive our owner’s manual written specifically for our restored vehicles which will explain in simple terms how to drive, maintain and care for your Series IIA.
+You will receive our owner’s manual written specifically for our restored vehicles which will explain in simple terms how to drive, maintain, and care for your Series IIA.
 By choosing to restore a vintage Land Rover you will not only save a piece of automotive history but also gain a fun and useful vehicle that will provide decades of faithful service and help make wonderful memories that will last a lifetime.